 “Can’t—can’t you do something about that?
 Aren’t you guys supposed to deal with this?
 It’s your office, right?”

 “These rooms are normally quite safe.
 This is not supposed to happen, Mr. Topic.”

 The man hurriedly looked around the room; the state-of-the-art TV still showed the beautiful, tattooed Mexican woman, as if nothing was happening in there.
 His glance continued, stopping at the wall behind Topic.
 His eyes widened.

 “Get away!
 Now!” he gasped, pulling him away so roughly that Tom Topic tripped over his own feet, landing on the floor, almost losing his glasses again.
 He bit down on his tongue, sharp pain searing into his brain and eyes.

-A pained cursing from his companion in this dire room had Tom turn his gaze around.
-He had desperately tried to reach his desk, but now a hissing sound could be heard from there, and tiny, electrical sparks from the shadowy wood clearly told that no electrical installation worked properly any longer.
+A pained cursing from his companion in this dire room had Topic turn his gaze around.
+He had desperately tried to reach his desk, but now a hissing sound could be heard from there, and tiny electrical sparks from the shadowy wood clearly showed that no electrical installation worked properly any longer.

 Only the TV screen with the naked, dead woman seemed untouched by this unholy smearing of the world; the white room and her beauty a stark contrast to the darkness now permeating everything.

 “For God’s sake, Topic—do something!”